-GV I Concert Hall.
-Built 1949-51.
-Major additions and alterations 1963-4, including new river and Belvedere Road fronts and recasting of side elevations.
+Concert Hall.
+Built 1949-1951.
+Major additions and alterations 1963-1964, including new river and Belvedere Road fronts and recasting of side elevations.
 Some minor interior changes.
 Designed by London County Council Architect's Department as the London County Council's contribution to the Festival of Britain.
 Original design team headed by Leslie Martin under overall control of Robert Matthew, with interior largely the work of a group under Peter Moro; architect in charge of construction, Edwin Williams.
 Scott and Wilson, engineers; acoustic design by Hope Bagenal, Williams Allen and Peter Parkin.

-Additions of 1963-4 designed by an London County Council team under Norman Engleback including David Wisdom, Harty Abbot, Tony Booth and Robert Maxwell.
+Additions of 1963-1964 designed by a London County Council team under Norman Engleback including David Wisdom, Harty Abbot, Tony Booth and Robert Maxwell.

 Mass concrete foundations to a depth below 'Newlyn datum'.
 Basic structural concept of 'egg in a box' ie separate enclosed structure for auditorium above and within the building envelope.
 Main structural material reinforced concrete for all load-bearing walls.
 Auditorium is elevated above surrounding building on a forest of 'sleeved' columns (for sound insulation) and buttressed at corners by the internal stairs of the foyers.
 Auditorium walls consist of a double skin of concrete faced towards the outside with Derbyshire fossil marble, polished on interior surfaces facing foyers, weathered naturally on exterior of building where walls rise above surrounding envelope.
 Roof of auditorium is supported by a series of 120-foot trussed steel girders of bowstring shape covered with a double skin and finished with capper, with a curved profile rising from back to front of building.
 Outside envelope of building is largely flat-roofed.